Helping Your Landscape Survive the Drought

 • Top Priority:

-• Established trees and shrubs are the biggest investment of time and money, and have the biggest impact on the landscape and house.
+• Established trees and shrubs are the biggest investment of time and money and have the greatest impact on the landscape and the house.

-• Evergreens: Drought in the fall is particularly dangerous to evergreens like rhododendrons, boxwood, pine, and spruce that lose water throughout the winter as cold winds pull moisture from their needles and leaves.
-Once the ground freezes, the plant can not pull in any more water through its roots until the ground thaws.
-If the plant is already drought-stressed then needles and leaves may die.
-To prevent damage to evergreens ensure they receive an inch of water per week.
+• Evergreens: Drought in the fall and winter is particularly dangerous to evergreens like rhododendrons, boxwood, pine, and spruce that lose water throughout the winter as cold winds pull moisture from their needles and leaves.
+Once the ground freezes, the plant cannot take up water through its roots until it thaws.
+If the plant is already drought-stressed, then needles and leaves may die.
+To prevent damage to evergreens, ensure they receive an inch of water per week.

 • Medium Priority: